Decicus/Twitch-Subscriber-Area/README.md

 - A [Twitch developer application](http://www.twitch.tv/settings/connections) registered with the client ID and client secret (redirect URL will be explained on the installation page).

 # Installation
-Before installation, it's recommended to have a MySQL database ready with the information, as well as your Twitch developer application info (client ID + client secret).
+- Before installation, it's recommended to have a MySQL database ready with the information, as well as your Twitch developer application info (client ID + client secret).
-Upload the files to your web server, make sure the web server user has the correct permissions to the folder and the sub-folders to create a config file (only necessary if you get an error saying "Cannot create config...") and navigate to the directory you uploaded the files to.
+- Upload the files to your web server.
+    - Make sure the web server user has the correct permissions to the folder and the sub-folders to create a config file (only necessary if you get an error saying "Cannot create config...").
+    - Navigate to the directory you uploaded the files to.
 It should automatically redirect you to the install page.

 # Credits
 - [Bootstrap](http://getbootstrap.com/)